vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 The taxonomy uses these terms for all tokens:

-- Token Template - is a template describes a token based on its type and what capabilities or restrictions a token created from the template would have. (i.e. Fractional Fungible Template)
+- Token Template - describes a token based on its type and what capabilities or restrictions a token created from the template would have. (i.e. Fractional Fungible Template).
+A template has two parts:
+  - Template Formula - a set of reusable taxonomy components combined together used to classify and describe how a token would be worked with.
-- Token Definition - is derived from a template, filling in the details to define a token that can be used to deploy as a class. (i.e. Crypto-currency Token Definition)
+  - Template Definition - is derived from a formula, filling in the details to define a token that can be used to deploy as a class. (i.e. Crypto-currency Token Definition)
-- Token Class - is an deployed token from a definition. (i.e. Bitcoin created from the crypto-currency template)
+- Token Class - is an deployed token from a Template. (i.e. Bitcoin created from the crypto-currency template)
 - Token Instance - a single token in a particular token class. (i.e. satoshi balance in your crypto-currency wallet)

 ![DefinitionStructure](images/definition-structure.png)

-### Token Template and Definition
+### Template Formula and Definition

-A template is a complete token formula that is ready to be matched with an implementation.
-A template it is a recipe for creating numerous copies of itself and is represented by a formula made of symbols that are references to taxonomy artifacts.
+A formula is a complete list of taxonomy components used by a token that is paired with a definition that fills in the details.
+A template is like a cake recipe.
+A recipe has a list of ingredients and then details about the measurements of each ingredient, how to mix them together and long to bake.

+A template formula is like the list of ingredients and the definition is the instructions and details for defining a token template.

 ![Token Template](images/formula.png)

-A token definition is a reference to a template formula, that provides specific values to represent the complete definition of the token.

 ### Token Class vs. Instance

-A token class is a deployed definition using a specific implementation or platform, i.e. blockchain.
+A token class is a deployed template using a specific implementation or platform, i.e. blockchain.
 Depending on the target blockchain platform the implementation may be a complete set of source code or a software package from a 3rd party.

 ![Token Terms](images/templateContext.png)